nexusformat/definitions/manual/source/datarules.rst

       In such cases, programmers are expected to use an integer sequence starting from 0 for each position along that dimension.

    #.
-Connect the dimension scales with each dimension.
+Associate the dimension scales with each dimension of the plottable data.

       For each field (its name is *AXISNAME*) in ``axes`` that provides a dimension scale, there will be an ``NXdata`` group attribute ``AXISNAME_indices`` which
+      value is an
+      .. integer or
-      value is an integer or integer array with value of the dimensions of the *signal* data to which this dimension scale applies.
+      integer array with value of the
+      dimensions of the *signal* data to which this dimension scale applies.

       If no ``AXISNAME_indices`` attribute is provided, a programmer is encouraged